pearcej/complex/_sources/ScaleFreeNetworks/Degree.rst

 What’s the problem?
 To get a better view, we have to look at the distribution of degrees, not just the mean and standard deviation.

-I’ll represent the distribution of degrees with a ``Pmf`` object, which is defined in the thinkstats2 module. ``Pmf`` stands for “probability mass function”.
+We will represent the distribution of degrees with a ``Pmf`` object, which is defined in the thinkstats2 module. ``Pmf`` stands for “probability mass function”.

 Briefly, a ``Pmf`` maps from values to their probabilities.
 A ``Pmf`` of degrees is a mapping from each possible degree, ``d``, to the fraction of nodes with degree ``d``.

-As an example, I’ll construct a graph with nodes :math:`1`, :math:`2`, and :math:`3` connected to a central node, :math:`0`:
+As an example, we construct a graph with nodes :math:`1`, :math:`2`, and :math:`3` connected to a central node, :math:`0`:

 ::